-Peyote is a species of small, spineless cactus with waxy green skin adorned with yellow-white tufts, and, occasionally, pink flowers on top.
+Peyote is a small species of cactus, with waxy green skin adorned with yellow-white tufts, and, occasionally, pink flowers on top.
 It is globular in shape and grows close to the ground, often in clumps.
 The cactus top (called a “crown” or “button”) is traditionally cut from the root of the peyote plant, dried, and consumed for ceremonial use.

-The peyote cactus primarily grows in Mexico — on the limestone soils of the Chihuahuan Desert, the Sierra Madre Occidental, and in the states of Coahuila, Nuevo León, Nayarit, Tamaulipas, and San Luis Potosí.
-It can also be found in Southwest Texas.
+The peyote cactus primarily grows in Mexico on the limestone soils of the Chihuahuan Desert, the Sierra Madre Occidental, and in the states of Coahuila, Nuevo León, Nayarit, Tamaulipas, and San Luis Potosí.
+It can also be found in southwest Texas.

 “Those who eat or drink peyote see visions either frightful or laughable … it sustains them (the Chichimeca) and gives them the courage to fight and not feel fear nor hunger nor thirst.
 And they say that it protects them from all danger."

 Mescaline is also responsible for the profound mind-altering effects of two other well-known psychedelic cacti; San Pedro (Echinopsis pachanoi) and Peruvian Torch (Trichocereus peruvianus), both of which are native to the Andes.
 Of all three, peyote contains the highest quantity of mescaline, typically ranging from 3% to 6% when dry.

 Mescaline was first isolated from peyote and identified in 1897 by Arthur Heffter, the German chemist after whom the Heffter Research Institute is named.
 Then, in 1919, an Austrian chemist named Ernst Späth who was interested in plant extracts became the first person to synthesize mescaline.